JurrianFahner/awesome-dev-environment/Readme.md

 [Podman](https://podman.io/) serves as an alternative for docker it is deamonless and it doesn't need to run as root, which makes it a more secure alternative than docker.

-My advice would be to install WSL and use docker from WSL, the reason is that docker is more or less a standard tool nowadays (although it is not my favorite from a security perspective).
+My advice would be to install WSL and use docker from WSL (follow [these instructions](https://nickjanetakis.com/blog/install-docker-in-wsl-2-without-docker-desktop)), the reason is that docker is more or less a standard tool nowadays (although it is not my favorite from a security perspective).

 ## github vs gitlab
 I use Github for publishing my code in public repos and to collaborate on opensource projects.